 Matteo Berrettini moves closer to Queen’s title defence by breezing into final

-The Italian has won his last eight matches on grass and has now become only the fourth man to reach four consecutive finals on the surface.

-Matteo Berrettini moved one step closer to defending his Queen’s Club crown and received a marriage proposal into the bargain following a straight-sets win over Botic Van De Zandschulp.
+Matteo Berrettini moved one step closer to defending his Queen’s Club crown and received a marriage proposal into the bargain after a straight-sets win over Botic Van De Zandschulp.

-Big-serving Berrettini rolled over the world number 29 from Holland 6-4 6-3 in 90 minutes to reach the final of the cinch Championships.
+Big-serving Berrettini rolled over the world No 29 from Holland 6-4 6-3 in 90 minutes to reach the final of the cinch Championships.

 The Italian was then propositioned by an admirer in the stands and said, smiling: “Let me think about it.”